vEnhance/1802/src/ftcgreen.typ

       4. Integrate this from the start time to the stop time.
 ]

-We'll give several examples of this in @sec-recipe-2d-flux.
+We'll give several more examples of this in @sec-recipe-2d-flux, where we contrast it to another type of line integral, the "2D flux".

+== [TEXT] Piecing things together

+#todo[write this]

 == [EXER] Exercises